I want to make every moment I have count. I am proud to do all I can to raise money and awareness for Brain Research UK

 There are a number of ways we can help you give in memory of a loved one.

-Please do not hesitate to contact us if you would like help or further information as we would be delighted to help in whatever way we can.
+Please contact us if you would like help or further information as we would be delighted to help in whatever way we can.

 Every year we invest millions of pounds in research.
 This is only possible thanks to supporters like you.
 Your support means so much to the 11 million people in the UK living with a neurological condition.